zeobviouslyfakeacc/MiniMods/README.md

 Here's a short overview of what they do:

+### DisableBreathEffect

+Removes the annoying 2D breath cloud that appears every few seconds when it's cold.

 ### RememberBreakDownItem

 This mod remembers the tool you last used to break down furniture.
 That way, you no longer need to constantly switch from "using a knife" to "no tool" when breaking down branches or curtains.